Jxkeorton/burble-watch/README.md

 - Export the credentials.json

 ## Step 3
-- Add the credentials.json within the spreadsheets directory
+- Add the credentials.json within the spreadsheets directory and copy/paste to the root directory (cba to understand why, this project already took too much time)

 ## Step 4
-- Change the spreadsheet ID for your google sheets (within the url of the google sheet you want to edit)
+- Add Spreadsheet ID to .env file
+- Share google sheet with service account

 ## Step 5
 - Have correct logbook layout: